FIBER presents: Cartographies of the Vanishing Now (NL)

 Fiber festival invites media artists, designers, performers and musicians to collaborate with scientists, botanical experts, anthropologists, activists, bots and spirits to join the COTVN community and a series of activities which will research the topic of instability and imagine symbiotic relationships between man, technology and ecology.
 This will be done by developing immersive experiences and hybrid instruments through critical research and audiovisual exploration.

 An international open call for participation was launched July 3, 2019.
-The call closes at Monday July 22 (midnight)
+The call closes at the 4th of August (midnight)